xmrsale/XMR-Sale/README.md

 * Privacy ensured.
 Monero only.

 # Installation (short!)
 You require a Monero node, if you don't have one you should [install one](https://sethforprivacy.com/guides/run-a-monero-node-advanced/) preferably on a Raspberry Pi / server (VPS).
-While you can run SatSale on this same machine, a separate VPS is recommended.
+While you can run xmrSale on this same machine, a separate VPS is recommended.
 ### Install
 Clone and install dependencies
 ```